 It’s just a short hop to the beautiful green landscape of southern Ireland.
 From winding rivers and vast lakes, to deep forests and coastal cliffs, there is so much gorgeous greenery to see on the emerald isle.
 If you want a taste of the variety it offers, visit the town of Killarney in County Kerry, located in the south west.
 Killarney is situated next to its namesake Killarney National Park which boasts not only breath-taking scenery, including lakes and the famous Torc Waterfalls, but also the 15th Century Castle Ross.

 From Killarney, it is just a short drive to the coast if you want some fresh sea air and not far from the city of Cork which sits eastward and is the second largest city in the Republic of Ireland.
-One of the great things about a road trip in Ireland is that they drive on the left, just like the UK, so that’s one less thing to remember.
 For a few more tips check out our Driving in Ireland guide.

 Vietnam is a must-see country with an abundance of natural beauty.
 From the limestone towers in Halong Bay to visiting one of the largest caves in the world, there is so much to see and experience.
 Cruise down the Mekong Delta and enjoy the stilted villages and a way of life that hasn’t changed in centuries, or immerse yourself in the history of this gorgeous country at the Ho Chi Minh City Museum.

 Due to the size of the country, hiring a car is a good idea if you want to visit as many places as possible to really take it all in.
 There is such diverse scenery depending on where you go it would be a shame to miss any of it.
 South-East Asian weather conditions can be notoriously changeable, so it’s a good idea to check what season you will be travelling in.
 To get prepared, check out our hot weather driving tips.